Research and reports

 If you’re based in Scotland, you might be able to apply for a business grant from Scottish Enterprise.

-A new funding model was introduced in 2021 that’s designed to be “simpler and more inclusive”.
+A funding model was introduced in 2021 that’s designed to be “simpler and more inclusive”.
 It also aims to help “create jobs and promote a greener economy”.

 The Scottish Enterprise website also has details on funding for businesses affected by coronavirus, as well as information on grants that are available from other organisations.